Dracoqhl/p5play-game/README.md

-# Dudo game ——A Simple Game of Comparison
+# Dudu game ——A Simple Game of Comparison
 Originated from a mini-game created by our group in the 2024 Human-Computer Interaction course.

 The effect is shown in the following image: